 Writers with Konsus work directly with a project manager who handles all communications with the client.
 This leaves writers free to write, rather than spending time looking for work.
 The site posts a constant stream of projects from which to choose.
 Payment is guaranteed on time, even if the client pays late or not at all.

-Zen Content offers writing jobs for product descriptions, FAQs, ad copy, listicles, slideshows, articles, blog posts and buying guides.
+Zen Content offers writing jobs for product descriptions, FAQs, ad copy, listicles, slideshows, articles, blog posts, and buying guides.
 Writers work in industries with which they are familiar, and each piece of completed work is evaluated for quality.
 The company welcomes new freelancers and promises to help them grow in their skills.
 Best practices are available to writers in regularly scheduled webinars.

 Where to Get Started as a Freelance Writer

 Writing is a versatile profession, and freelancing is a lucrative way for a professional writer to earn money from home.
 However, beginners must take the time to build a brand.
-If you are just starting out as a freelance writer, identify your areas of expertise and be prepared with writing examples before you start your search.
+If you are just starting out as a freelance writer, identify your areas of expertise and be prepared with writing samples before you start your search.

-Most of the businesses listed here contract with people based on a writing sample, rather than a resume and most use independent contractors, rather than employees, so the flow of work isn't always predictable.
+Most of the businesses listed here contract with people based on a writing sample rather than a resume and most use independent contractors, rather than employees, so the flow of work isn't always predictable.
 These are good places for the talented beginner to build some credibility and accumulate a body of work to show to more selective publishers.
 Also, these outlets can help writers build a social media following, which is essential to a successful writing career in the long run.